 - Optimise the activity and well being of adults with neurological impairment through improving therapeutic intervention using The Bobath Concept.

-By running courses at differing levels, including theoretical, practical and patient centred components aimed at developing the assessment and treatment skills of the participants.
+By running structured modular courses at differing levels, including theoretical, practical and patient centred components aimed at developing the assessment and treatment skills of the participants.

 - Maintain and improve the standards of BBTA recognised courses.

 Through continuous evaluation of all aspects of course content, teaching methodology and organisation and by implementing appropriate change where necessary.

 - Facilitate personal and professional development of all members.

 Through organising regular meetings and educational programmes.
 Mechanisms in place include peer group review, personal development plans and mentorship.

 - Promote the development of The Bobath Concept related to adults with neurological impairment.